 Using a different device to measure position or velocity?
 Check out some of these boards:

 Our lead design engineer demonstrates how he can use a four channel LVDT/RVDT I/O board to read the output from an aircraft thrust level and display the changes in real-time via onboard web server.
 The board also outputs the pulse width modulation signal to control lamps.

 LVDTs and RVDTs are robust, theoretically infinitely precise positioning devices.
 These devices are used everywhere from the thrust levers on fighter jets to cryogenics labs.
 The UEI Applications Group will cover how these devices work, and how to interface with them using our DNx-AI-254 LVDT/RVDT Interface Board.
 We will also take this opportunity to demonstrate both the Low-Level C-API and the High-Level Framework API.
-Whether it is C, C++, Python, or a wide array of .NET languages, UEI is flexible on the software side, and rugged on the hardware side.
+Whether it is C, C++, Python, or a wide array of .NET languages, we show the flexibility of these languages on our hardware.